Stage 4 reading – Character perspective

 Full task descriptions are included in the resource, available for download on this page.

-Students review first, second or third person then identify the narrative voice in a range of persuasive, imaginative and informative texts (four activities).
+Students review first, second or third person then identify the narrative voice in a range of persuasive, imaginative and informative texts.

-Students choose a character in a picture book and investigate the character’s feelings, motivations and the perspective they bring to the text (four activities).
+Students choose a character in a picture book and investigate the character’s feelings, motivations and the perspective they bring to the text.

-Students independently read text excerpts, highlighting words and phrases that indicate traits of the main character traits and determine the character’s feelings, perspective and motivation (three activities).
+Students read text excerpts, highlighting words and phrases that indicate character traits and determine the character’s feelings, perspective and motivation.